 - 6. What brands have the highest failure rates?

 - 7. Should I get a lawyer if my device failed?

-Hernia mesh failure means that the device used in your hernia repair surgery failed to perform as it should have.
+Failure means that the device used in your hernia repair surgery failed to perform as it should have.
 Sometimes this is due to a defective mesh product, either from bad design or improper material.
-Other times this is due to the surgeon's errors.
+Other times this is due to the surgeon’s errors.